mia-platform/documentation/docs/fast_data/configuration/single_view_trigger_generator.md

 Remember to copy/paste the mount path into the `KAFKA_PROJECTION_UPDATES_FOLDER` environment variable so the service can read the file.
 If you need more info on how to configure the `kafkaProjectionUpdates.json` file, please refer to the [Kafka Projection Updates](/fast_data/configuration/config_maps/kafka_projection_updates.md) page.

-### EVENT_STORE Config
+### Event Store Config

-The `EVENT_STORE Config` is a JSON file containing the configuration of the consumer and producer of the service itself and it has the following format:
+The `Event Store Config` is a JSON file containing the configuration of the consumer and producer of the service itself and it has the following format:

 ```json
 {